How to winterize your boat - full guide.

 3. Stabilize the Fuel

-4. Flush, Drain, Add Antifreeze
+4. Flush, Drain, And Add Antifreeze

-6. Clean Your Boat and Wax It
+6. Clean And Wax Your Boat

 7. Cover and Dehumidify